Darxo/Hardened/README.md

 - **Bounty Hunter** costs 2500 Crowns (down from 4000).
 It now grants +5% for enemies to become champions (up from +3%).
 It no longer grants Crowns when you kill champions
 - **Drill Sergeant** now provides 2% Experience per level below 11 (down from 4%), just like in Vanilla.
 It now requires a brother with a permanent injury to be dismissed, just like in Vanilla
 - **Lookout** no longer grants 25% more vision at all times.
 It now always provides a scouting report for enemies near you, just like "Band of Poachers" origin
+- **Negotiator** now grants 100% faster decay of negative Relation (up from 15%).
+It now has a more accurate list of effects
 - **Quartermaster** now grants 150 Storage for Ammunition (up from 100) and 100 Storage for Tools and Medicine (up from 50)
 - **Scout** no longer grants 15% more movement speed.
 It now grants 20% more movement speed while in Forests and Swamp.
 It also grants 25% Vision while on hills or mountains
 - **Surgeon** now also counts Injuries treated by Bandages for its Requirement